apmiller108/mixxx_midi_clock/README.md

 - Turning the encoder without pressing down will change the beat alignment (ie phase).
 ## Getting Started
 ## Known Issues
+## Disclaimer
+While this device works great for me (the author of this code), I can make no guarantees that it will work for you.

+### Tested on
+- Mixxx v2.4 running on Linux (pipewire), Arduino Leonardo